Why submit to the Open Educational Resources (OER) Collection?

 How do I submit materials and what is the process for review?

-Submit materials using the Submit your OER Material link above.
+Once you are approved, you may submit materials using the OpenPublishing tool accessible from the Submit your OER Material link above.
 You will provide general information about yourself and your work to prompt the review process of your material.
 An editorial board reviews those materials for approval.
 Note that since you are submitting the materials yourself, you will have value added benefits, such as monthly usage report emails as well as an ability to modify parts of your item record.

 I am a library director and want to add content to our collection.
 How do I do this?